 Babacio, 5/F, Carfield Commercial Building, 77 Wyndham St, Central, Hong Kong, p.
 2808 1961, 中環雲咸街75-77號嘉兆商業大廈5樓

 Helmed by two native Balinese chefs, Poem is dedicated to serving sustainable family-style Balinese cuisine.
-Despite being in the CBD, Poem serves a refreshing salad on top of the main course from just $98.
+Despite being in the CBD, Poem serves a refreshing salad on top of the main course from just over $100.
 Whether you choose to have an earthy vegetable yellow curry or spicy red snapper, you will feel like being in a Balinese resort.
-Another thing we like about Poem is that you can add on chef’s specials such as Soft Shell Crab and Wagyu Cheek Bao which are all under $100.
+Another thing we like about Poem is that you can add on a range of chef’s specials, such as Soft Shell Crab and Wagyu Cheek Bao.

 Being famous for their A4 Wagyu Sandwich, Uoharu is a Japanese izakaya that offers all kinds of authentic nourishment.
-From $108 to $328, the wide variety of sets ensures you quality Japanese food such as Eel Rice Box, Wagyu Shogayaki (beef ginger grill) and Seafood Don.
-Although the lunch already includes a salad, a few sides and miso soup, you can add on their homemade beef croquette for more volume.
+From around $100 to $300, the wide variety of sets ensures you quality Japanese food such as Eel Rice Box, Wagyu Shogayaki (beef ginger grill), and Seafood Don.
+Although the lunch already includes a salad, a few sides, and miso soup, you can add on their homemade beef croquette for more volume.
 That should leave you satisfied for hours!

 8. R&R Bagels

 Calling all lovers of bagels, check out R&R Bagels in Central for lunch.
-The cafe caters to meat-eaters, vegetarians and vegan diets.
-Find a range of bagels like the English Breakfast that features smoky bacon, to Smoked Salmon, Avocado Feta to The Vegan that is topped with arugula, coconut, almonds and more.
-Pick up a coffee, tea or fresh juice as well to complete your meal.
+The cafe caters to meat-eaters, vegetarians, and vegan diets.
+Find a range of bagels like the English Breakfast that features smoky bacon, to Smoked Salmon, and Avocado Feta to The Vegan that is topped with arugula, coconut, almonds, and more.
+Pick up a coffee, tea, or fresh juice as well to complete your meal.

 R&R Bagels, G/F, 28 Li Yuen Street West, Central, Hong Kong, p.
 2178 5168, 中環利源西街28號地舖